NanoComp/meep/doc/docs/Python_User_Interface.md

 **`load_near2far_data(n2f, n2fdata)`**
 —
 Load the Fourier-transformed fields into the given near2far object (replacing any values currently there) from the `NearToFarData` object `n2fdata`.
-You must load from an object that was created by `get_near2far_data` in a simulation of the same dimensions (for both the computational cell and the flux regions) with the same number of processors.
+You must load from an object that was created by `get_near2far_data` in a simulation of the same dimensions (for both the cell and the flux regions) with the same number of processors.

 **`load_minus_near2far_data(n2f, n2fdata)`**
 —